List of reggae genres: Early reggae

-The "early reggae" era can be traced as starting in roughly 1968.
-The influence of funk music from American record labels such as Stax began to permeate the music style of studio musicians and the slowing in tempo that occurred with the development of rocksteady had allowed musicians more space to experiment with different rhythmic patterns.
-One of the developments which separated early reggae from rocksteady was the "bubble" organ pattern, a percussive style of playing that showcased the eighth-note subdivision within the groove.
+The early reggae era emerged around 1968 as musicians built on the slower rhythms of rocksteady while incorporating influences from American funk, particularly recordings released by labels such as Stax.
+The slower tempo gave musicians more space to experiment with rhythmic patterns.
+One of the features that distinguished early reggae from rocksteady was the "bubble" organ pattern, a percussive style that emphasized the eighth-note subdivision of the groove.

 The guitar "skanks" on the second and fourth beat of the bar began to be replaced by a strumming pattern similar to mento and the so-called double chop that can be heard so audibly in the introduction of Bob Marley's "Stir It Up" was developed during this time.
 More emphasis was put on the groove of the music, and there was a growing trend of recording a "version" on the B-side of a single.
 The mass popularity of instrumental music in the ska and rocksteady eras continued in reggae, producing some of the most memorable recordings of the early reggae era.
 Cover versions of Motown, Stax and Atlantic Records soul songs remained popular in early reggae, often helping Jamaican artists gain a foothold in foreign markets such as the UK.

 As a testament to its far reaching impact in other markets, this era and sound of reggae is sometimes referred to in retrospect as "skinhead reggae" because of its popularity among the working class skinhead subculture in the UK during the late 1960s and early 1970s.
 One Caribbean band based in London, The Pyramids, even released an entire album dedicated to the unruly English youth culture under the name Symarip which featured songs such as "Skinhead Moonstomp" and "Skinhead Girl".
 Eventually the, often experimental, sounds of early reggae gave way to the more refined sound made popular by Bob Marley's most famous recordings.
 Indeed, this era seems fittingly capped off by the 1973 release of Catch a Fire.
 Notable artists from this era include John Holt, Toots & the Maytals and The Pioneers.